simonglogger/Hanyang2021_AI_Project/README.md

 - The y-position of the lower wall (constant)
 - The y-position of the upper wall (constant)
 - The x-position of the closest pair of balls
-- The y-position of the next lower ball
+- The y-position of the next lower ball (constant)
-- The y-position of the next upper ball
+- The y-position of the next upper ball (constant)

 All state features are normalized within a range from 0 to 1.